The Strand, London

 "Stuck in a dead-end job, a bad marriage - and a worse musical - Jenna, the protagonist of Jessie Nelson and Sara Bareilles's Waitress, has equal cause for frustration.
 She finds fulfilment in making pies with names even more sugary than their ingredients.
 The last musical to give baking such prominence was Sweeney Todd but Bareilles is no Sondheim.
 Her music is undistinguished and her lyrics indistinct.
 Nelson's script, based on the popular 2007 film, is an uneasy blend of sentimentality, sententiousness and slapstick.The characters are such ciphers that moments of genuine emotion seem simply mawkish...
 When Jenna gives birth, the crusty old diner owner gives her a card, declaring that 'it's silly and flowery and almost gave me diabetes'.
 Add 'smutty' to the list and it's a fair description of the show itself."
 The Sunday Express

-The musical Waitress in London at the Adelphi Theatre previewed from 8 February 2019 and opened on 7 March 2019.
+The musical Waitress in London at the Adelphi Theatre previewed from 8 February 2019 and opened on 7 March 2019, and closes on 4 July 2020.